faizrahmadani/faizrahmadani/README.md

 # 💫 About Me:
 I'm Engineering Physics Student who loves to develop web apps and has a goal to be Software Engineer.
-I have such a great interest in Software Development and UI/UX Design
+I have such a great interest in Software Development and Internet Of Things

 ## 🌐 Socials: